Walnut-Streusel Pumpkin Pie

 - In a small bowl, combine the first five topping ingredients; cut in butter until crumbly.
 Stir in walnuts; sprinkle over filling.
 Cover edge with foil to prevent overbrowning.

 - Bake at 400° for 15 minutes.
-Reduce heat to 350°; bake 50-60 minutes longer or until a knife inserted near the center comes out clean.
+Reduce heat to 350°; bake 50-60 minutes longer or until a knife inserted in the center comes out clean.

 I was expecting this too be good, but it was not worth the effort.
 It was too rich/sweet.
 The pumpkin part was VERY sweet and the flavor too concentrated.
 I wonder if the sweetened condensed milk is really supposed to be evaporated milk?